 Things to do immediately after a car accident:

-- File a police report.
+- File a police report and report to your auto insurance carrier.
 This may be essential when treatment is required later.

 - If in doubt, seek medical attention to rule out a more serious injury.